Drainyyyy/ToxicBot/README.md

 ## Support me

-You can support me by voting the bot or inviting it to your server.
+You can support me by voting for the bot or inviting it to your server.

 [Invite](https://discordapp.com/api/oauth2/authorize?client_id=497000115194822661&permissions=8&scope=bot)
 [Vote on DiscordBots.org](https://discordbots.org/bot/497000115194822661/vote)